Corchorus olitorius: Culinary use

-C. olitorius is cultivated in Syria, Lebanon, Palestine and Egypt as a potherb and its culinary use goes back at least as far as the Ancient Egyptians.
-It is an important leafy vegetable in Côte d'Ivoire, Benin, Nigeria, Ghana, Cameroon, Sudan, Uganda, Kenya and Zimbabwe.
+C. olitorius is cultivated in Syria, Lebanon, Palestine, Tunisia and Egypt as a potherb and its culinary use goes back at least as far as the Ancient Egyptians.
+It is an important leafy vegetable in Côte d'Ivoire, Benin, Liberia, Nigeria, Ghana, Cameroon, Sudan, Uganda, Kenya, Zambia and Zimbabwe.
 It is also cultivated and eaten in the Caribbean and Brazil, in the Middle East and in India, Bangladesh, Japan and China.
 Its leaves are a special favourite of the Boros of northeast India, who make a mucilaginous preparation with its dried leaves mixed with fatty pork and lye called narji.

-In Nigeria, the leaves are boiled to make a sticky, mucilaginous sauce which is served with balls of cassava which are otherwise rather dry.
+In Nigeria and Zambia, the leaves are boiled to make a sticky, mucilaginous sauce which is served with balls of cassava (served with nshima in Zambia) which are otherwise rather dry.
 In Vietnamese cuisine, it known as rau đay and made into a soup with shrimp.
+In the Philippines, it is known as saluyot and the young leaves are cooked in soups and stews, like Dinengdeng and Bulanglang.
+In Egypt and Palestine, mulukhiyah is a dish made from the boiled leaves.
+In Tunisia, the leaves are turned into powder and cooked with beef or lamb.

 Nutrition

 The edible part of jute is its leaves.
 Richness in potassium, vitamin B6, iron, vitamin A and vitamin C make this crop particularly important, where people cover a high share of their energy requirement by micronutrient-poor staple crops.
 This vegetable is predominantly eaten in Africa and Asia.
-A traditional Syrian, Lebanese, Tunisian, Turkish Cypriot, Jordanian, Palestinian and Egyptian dish made of C. olitorius leaves is mulukhiyah.
+A traditional Lebanese, Tunisian, Cypriot, Jordanian, Syrian, Palestinian and Egyptian dish made of C. olitorius leaves is mulukhiyah.

 Medicinal aspects

 Consumption of the leaves is reported to be demulcent, deobstruent, diuretic, lactagogue, purgative, and tonic.
 It is also a folk remedy for aches and pains, dysentery, enteritis, fever, pectoral pains, and tumors.
 Ayurvedics use the leaves for ascites, pain, piles, and tumors.
 Elsewhere the leaves are used for cystitis, dysuria, fever, and gonorrhea.
 The cold infusion is said to restore the appetite and strength.
-It can act anti-inflammatory, and it has gastroprotective properties.
+It can act as an anti-inflammatory, and it has gastroprotective properties.